Jump to

 Process

-The "confirm & repeat" option would bring a user back to the beginning of the Create New Device process with several of the fields, such as Site and Zone, pre-filled, speeding up the sometimes repetitive process of provisioning multiple devices.
+When creating, or provisioning, a new device, the type of device determined the subsequent steps in the process, with sensors needing the extra step of being assigned to a gateway before registration.
+The “confirm & repeat” option would bring a user back to the beginning of the process with several of the fields, such as Site and Zone, pre-filled, speeding up the sometimes repetitive process of provisioning multiple devices.

 Iteration